pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/WR-Route/README.md

 Koga:
 - EQ x3
 - Use slot 7 Elixer
-> X Special if X Attack and have an extra, otherwise x-speed if you have an extra
+> X Special if X Attack and have an extra, otherwise X Speed if you have an extra

 ## ERIKA SPLIT